 © Sophie Carre

-Set designer Nathalie Crinière and decorator Jacques Grange, both long-time collaborators of the Fondation, have designed the exhibition spaces to recreate the original atmosphere of the haute couture house.
+Scenographer Nathalie Crinière and decorator Jacques Grange, who have both collaborated on numerous Fondation projects, have redesigned the exhibition spaces in the original atmosphere of the haute couture house.

-At its opening, the Musée Yves Saint Laurent Paris was the first museum of this scale, dedicated to the work of one of the twentieth century’s greatest couturiers, to open in the capital of fashion.
+When it opened, the Musée Yves Saint Laurent Paris was the first museum on this scale dedicated to the work of one of the 20th century's greatest couturiers to open in the fashion capital.

 Current Exhibition